tholmes741/AudioWaterVapor/README.md

 ## Minimum Viable Product

 AudioWaterVapor is a web application inspired by SoundCloud built using Ruby on Rails and React.js.
-AudioWaterVapor allows users to:Phase 3 will focus on all of the functionality of tracks.
-The index, show, and upload form will all be handled in this phase.
-The edit form will also
+AudioWaterVapor allows users to listen to tracks no matter what they are doing on the site.
+This will be a single page application.
 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
 - [ ] Listen to uploaded audio files (while staying on site)
 - [ ] Upload audio files
-- [ ] Search through audio files for track or artist
+- [ ] Search through users/artists
 - [ ] Like tracks by other users
 - [ ] Comment on tracks
 - [ ] Follow other users